TheThinkingAtheist.com claims the Bible is wrong about the following passage, and makes the following comments:

 A “historical account,” as the gospels are claimed by some to be, should get the order of important events correct, and the Passover meal and the crucifixion are both important events.

 Jesus was crucified on a Friday morning, the 14th of Nisan according to the Jewish calendar.
 For an excellent summary of the timeline involved, scroll down to the sections "Jesus Fulfills All Time Requirements" and "Three Days and Nights in the Bowels Confusion" by Laverna Patterson of Teaching Hearts.
-As for John 19:31, the confusion, as excellently pointed out by Jeff Miller of Apologetics Press, is caused by the Hebrew word translated "preparation" in John 19:31, paraskeue, which should have been translated as Friday.
+As for John 19:31, the confusion, as excellently pointed out by Jeff Miller of Apologetics Press, is caused by the Greek word translated "preparation" in John 19:31, paraskeue, which should have been translated as Friday.
 To quote Miller,

 |“||"Biblical scholar Gleason Archer notes that the word translated 'Preparation' (paraskeuē) was the actual word for Friday in the first century. '[T]he word paraskeuē had already by the first century A.D. become a technical term for ‘Friday,’ since every Friday was the day of preparation for Saturday, that is, the Sabbath.
 In Modern Greek the word for ‘Friday’ is paraskeuē….
 [T]hat which might be translated literally as ‘the preparation of the Passover’ must in this context be rendered ‘Friday of Passover Week’' (1982, p.
 375).Robertson agreed, explaining that 'the term ‘Preparation’ has long been the regular name for Friday in the Greek language, caused by the New Testament usage.
 It is so in the Modern Greek to-day' (p.
 282).
 Indeed, the NIV rendering of John 19:14 helps to clear the confusion by rendering the sentence, 'It was the day of Preparation of Passover Week, about the sixth hour.'
 John simply does not contradict the synoptic Gospels regarding Jesus’ crucifixion day."